JustinFay01/atmos/docs/roadmap.md

    * Handle computer sleep/wake events gracefully.
    * Implement a more robust retry mechanism for sensor reads.
    * Implement a start delay 'cushion.'
 Currently, if the orchestrator starts to close to: 00.00, then the reading may occur at :59.99.
+   * Fix download query for performance.
+Consider server-side streaming or pagination for large datasets.
 2. **Maintenance and Monitoring:**
    * Monthly dependabot updates to check for outdated dependencies.